 Water is a significant component of the brewing process.
 It makes up more than 90 percent of most beers and is used extensively in brewery cleaning and maintenance processes.
-A panel of experts at the recent Master Brewers Association of the Americas annual conference in Calgary, Canada shared insights on how to get more out of this precious resource by emphasizing the need for breweries to develop a thoughtful wastewater plan.
+A panel of experts at a Master Brewers Association of the Americas (MBAA) annual conference shared insights on how to get more out of this precious resource by emphasizing the need for breweries to develop a thoughtful wastewater plan.

 Ingrain wastewater cost reduction into your culture